BakaQuy/Bot-crypto-V2/README.md

 # Bot-crypto-V2
-Cryptocurrency bot trading on Binance and based on LSTM analysis.
+Bot that trades cryptocurrences based on LSTM analysis.